Become a Mentor

 Thank you for your interest in becoming a Mentor with One to One Mentoring!

-Through your dedication as a volunteer Mentor, you can make an impact in a child’s life and our community as a whole.
-The process includes completing an application, submitting to a background check, having an interview and attending a training to ensure that the best possible match can be made between you and a youth in our community.
+Through your dedication as a volunteer Mentor, you can make an impact in a youth’s life and our community as a whole.
+The process includes completing an application, passing background checks, having an interview and attending a training to ensure that the best possible match can be made between you and a youth in our community.

 Youth referred to One to One Mentoring programs represent a broad section of the community.
 They may be wealthy or lower income, from large or small families, minorities or majorities.
 Some enjoy trying new things and meeting people while others come from a life of conflict and significant challenges.
 They all benefit from a little guidance, encouragement and companionship.